 The WDC-Soils provides a focus for soil-related collections and information services as custodian of global soil information.
-An important aspect is the WDS data rescue program, safeguarding older data sets which may be at risk of loss or deterioration, and digitizing old data sets/materials.
-In this context, ISRIC is welcoming additional soil maps and reports for possible inclusion in the WDS for Soils holdings (more ...)
+An important aspect is the WDS data rescue program, safeguarding older (legacy) data which may be at risk of loss or deterioration, and digitizing old data sets/materials.
+In this context, ISRIC is welcoming additional soil maps and reports for possible inclusion in the WDC- Soils holdings (more ...)

-New soil-related products and services, needed to support a wide range of studies of "global issues", are being generated in close collaboration with the Global Soil Partnership (GSP), Globalsoilmap.net and other partners for the broader benefit of the WDS community and other stakeholders.
+New soil-related data products and services, needed to support a wide range of studies of "global issues", are being generated in close collaboration with the Global Soil Partnership (GSP), Globalsoilmap and other partners for the broader benefit of the WDS community and other stakeholders.

 Digital data in the repository are available, in accordance with the licence specified by the data provider (see ISRIC Data Policy), through our website using pointers to various servers.
 Our collections of soil monoliths and related reference materials are stored at our premises in Wageningen; these may be studied on-site.
 A selection of our soil monoliths is on display in the World Soil Museum.